Symplectic geometry of Higgs moduli and the Hilbert scheme of points over an elliptic curve

-\begin{dfns} Let $\calM_H^s(n,d)$ denote the moduli space of degree $d$ rank $n$ stable parabolic Higgs bundles $(E_*,\varphi)$ over the elliptic curve $C$, where $E_*\coloneqq (E,L_o)$ with $L_o$ a line of the fiber $E_o$ over the origin $o\in E$.
-The Higgs field $\varphi$ can have at worst a first order pole at $o$, and the residue of the Higgs field at 0 is nilpotent with respect to its multi-dimension $\{n,1,0\}$ flag.
+\begin{dfn} Let $\calM_H^s(n,d)$ denote the moduli space of degree $d$ rank $n$ stable parabolic Higgs bundles $(E_*,\varphi)$ over the elliptic curve $C$, where $E_*\coloneqq (E,L_o)$ with $L_o$ a line of the fiber $E_o$ over the origin $o\in C$.
+The Higgs field $\varphi$ can have at worst a first order pole at $o$, and the residue of the Higgs field at $o$ is nilpotent with respect to its multi-dimensional $\{n,1,0\}$ flag.

 In other words, the Higgs field $\varphi$ is the bundle morphism of the form $\varphi: E\lto E\otimes K_C\otimes \calO_C(o)$, and the image of the homomorphism